 The nervous system is connected throughout our bodies, which allows organs to function properly and a person to respond to stimuli.
 Chiropractic therapy is very helpful when it comes to treating pinched nerves.
 Pinched nerves are usually caused by either a joint that is pressing on the nerve, or, in many cases, by a bulging disc, herniated disc, or tight muscles.
-At Smith Family Chiropractic, Our chiropractor offers Chiropractic treatment in Campbell that helped many patients find relief as chiropractors relieve the pressure off their nerve.
+At Smith Family Chiropractic, Our chiropractor offers Chiropractic treatment in Campbell, San Jose and Los Gatos area that helped many patients find relief as chiropractors relieve the pressure off their nerve.
 The pain from a pinched nerve isn’t only local –pain from the neck can radiate down the arm, or another in the low back may emit into the leg.
 Chiropractic care relieves this type of pain by readjusting the bones, soothing the muscles, and easing the pressure on nerves.
 Once there is alignment in the spine and nerve blocks are removed, blood is able to transport oxygen and other nutrients throughout the body.
 This improves the overall circulatory function and helps relieve pain and boost the immune system.
 Regular visits to a chiropractor can also help a pinched nerve heal faster and prevent future damage.

 There are many reasons you may get pinched nerves.
 They can occur for many reasons, including: